 Someone who has suicidal thoughts is considered a major risk factor.
 If you believe you have any symptoms of suicide, you don’t have to struggle alone.
 We are here to support you.
-Valley Behavioral Health has programs that are available for individuals of all ages.
+Valley Behavioral Health has suicidal ideation treatment programs in Salt Lake that are available for individuals of all ages.
 If you’re having suicidal thoughts or don’t know where to start to get help, call us today so we can help you find the right suicidal prevention treatment.

 In the bluntest sense of the term, suicidal ideation is the thought/want of taking your own life.
 In this term, there are two types of suicidal ideations: passive and active.
 Passive suicidal ideation expresses itself when the individual has thoughts of wanting to die or wishing for it but has no actual plans of committing suicide.
 Active suicidal ideation takes passive thoughts and puts them into action by having the intent and plan to commit suicide.

 There are a few simple signs that you or a loved one may be suffering from suicidal ideation.
 These include: